v3rtho/Defender-For-Identity/README.md

 This PowerShell script provides a comprehensive WPF-based GUI wrapper around the Microsoft Defender for Identity PowerShell module.
 It simplifies the configuration, testing, and management of MDI deployments through an intuitive interface, eliminating the need to remember complex PowerShell commands.

 **Publisher:** Thomas Verheyden
-**Release Date:** November 17, 2025
+**Release Date:** November 21, 2025

 ## ✨ Features

 ### 🔧 Configuration Management
 - Set MDI configurations for Domain or LocalMachine mode
-- Configure multiple audit policies:
+ - All (all configurations)
+- AdfsAuditing
+- AdRecycleBin
+- AdvancedAuditPolicyCAs
+- AdvancedAuditPolicyDCs
+- CAAuditing
+- ConfigurationContainerAuditing
-  - Advanced Audit Policy
+- EntraConnectAuditing
-  - NTLM Auditing
+- RemoteSAM
-  - Domain Object Auditing
+- DomainObjectAuditing
-  - Certificate Authority (CA) Auditing
-  - ADFS Auditing
+- NTLMAuditing
-  - Configuration Container Auditing
+- ProcessorPerformance
-- Bulk configuration with "All Configurations" option

 ### 🧪 Testing & Validation
 - Test MDI configurations